Shawn-xyg/Udacity_Project_Exploring_US_Bike_Sharing_Data/README.md

 # References and Citations
-No major references were used for this project.
+No other resources were used for this project.